Master More JSON Schema's Subtleties

 properties:

-unevaluatedProperties || ^unevaluatedProperties
+...unevaluatedProperties || ^unevaluatedProperties

-in the first place.
+Let’s move on to a bit more of the rationale for using additionalProperties: false or unevaluatedProperties: false in the first place.
 As noted above, this prevents an API consumer from sending in unexpected data.
 There are several reasons an API may want to enforce this, and two of them are related to designing robust and secure APIs:

 Disallowing additional properties can prevent malicious clients from flooding your APIs with tons of data (a form of a Denial of Service attack).
 By employing API edge security, such as a highly scalable API Gateway, that performs JSON schema validation at the edge, your services can detect and reject such malicious use before the request makes its way to the more important API business logic tear.